Nate Lowe Player Props: Rangers vs. Royals

 Nate Lowe At The Plate

-- Lowe is batting .273 with one homer during his last games and is on an 11-game hitting streak.

-- In 86.7% of his 15 games this season, Lowe has picked up at least one hit.
-He's also had three multi-hit games.

-- In 15 games played this season, he has homered in two of them.
+- In 16 games played this year, he has gone deep in two of them.

-- Lowe has driven home a run in nine games this year (60.0%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on one occasion..
+- Lowe has had at least one RBI in 56.3% of his games this year (nine of 16), with two or more RBI three times (18.8%).
+He has also been responsible for three or more of his team's runs in one contest.

-- In seven games this season (46.7%), he has scored, including multiple runs twice.
+- In seven games this year (43.8%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.